 I always wanted to do my elective in South Asia as it’s close to my home, India.
 I had already done a few placements at home in India and wished to explore the neighbouring countries.
 This made me choose Nepal, more so when I saw it listed on the Work the World website.

 I spent 6 weeks in the city of Pokhara.
 My first two weeks were spent in the department of anaesthetics.

-I got the opportunity to assist with pre-op assessments as well as take detailed histories from the patients.
+I assisted with pre-op assessments and took detailed histories from patients.
 I was aided by the junior doctors and registrars who helped with translating.

 The first couple of days I observed the various anaesthetic procedures before, during and after the surgeries.
 After this, I was able to assist with certain procedures.
 These included IV cannulation, fluid administration, airway management and inducing general anaesthesia.

 It was interesting to note the differences between our protocols in the UK and the ones followed by the Nepalese doctors.
 In Nepal, they did not use fluid balance charts or drug Kardexes and everything was recorded in a patient’s case file instead.
 There wasn’t a separate sharps disposal kit and their version of NEWS charts were less detailed which could result in early warning signs being missed.

 The most striking aspect was that they did not use the WHO sign in/sign out checklist for the operations, which I found quite surprising as I thought it would have been implemented worldwide by this time.
 This made me appreciate the attention to detail and provisions for safety back home in our NHS, especially for surgical procedures.

 The next three weeks were spent in the emergency department.
 I found it easier here because the guidelines they followed were very similar to the NICE guidelines back in the UK.

 It seemed a person’s social class determined the level of treatment they got.